Eddie Richardson (cricketer)

 Edward James Richardson (born 22 July 1990) is an Irish cricketer.
 Richardson is a right-handed medium pace bowler who also bats right-handed.
 On 6 September 2013, Richardson made his One Day International debut for Ireland against Scotland.
 He made his Twenty20 cricket debut for Leinster Lightning in the 2017 Inter-Provincial Trophy on 26 May 2017.
 He made his first-class debut for Leinster Lightning in the 2017 Inter-Provincial Championship on 5 June 2017.

+In August 2013, he earned his maiden call-up to the national team for the series against England.
+In July 2014, he took his first five-wicket haul in List A cricket against Sri Lanka A.